KuiperBlue/gitlab2github-migration-tool/README.md

 - python-gitlab library (pip install python-gitlab)

 # Configuration
-Before running the script, create a secret.config file with the following structure:
+In a `secret.config` file (create it before running the script), write down the following:
 ```
 [gitlab]
 url = <your_gitlab_url>